yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/3ds-setup-sdk.md

 ## Requirements

 Before integrating the 3DS into your system, be sure to enable 3DS in your [Yuno Dashboard](https://dashboard.y.uno/) and specify the scenarios in which you want your customers to be able to use it.
-For additional information, access the [Direct Workflow](doc:direct-workflow#requirements) page.
+For additional information, see the [Direct Workflow](doc:direct-workflow#requirements) page.

 ## Step 1: Add Yuno SDK